ropensci/DataPackageR/vignettes/usingDataPackageR.md

 ### A log of the build process

-DataPackageR uses the `futile.logger` pagckage to log progress.
+DataPackageR uses the `futile.logger` package to log progress.

 If there are errors in the processing, the script will notify you via logging to console and to  `/private/tmp/Test/inst/extdata/Logfiles/processing.log`.
 Errors should be corrected and the build repeated.